Student Placement Services - Bedford

 A: The length of time may vary for processing depending on the number of applications pending and department activity.
 We will try to accommodate as many requests as possible while maintaining patient care as our number one priority and providing quality experiences for students.

-We typically require a 2-week minimum period for application processing.
-This is why we request for you to give us dates that are at least 3 weeks out.
+We typically require a 30-day minimum period for application processing.
+This is why we request that you give dates that are at least 4 weeks out.

 General Questions